 By that time, I felt bad I’d not smiled back.
 For most of my life, I’ve not smiled back.
-It’s part of my Swedish, shy-and-look-down heritage, compounded by 18 years of ‘don’t talk, look or address’ strangers, followed by the early twenties bra-burning mantra of “‘if you smile at them, you are ‘asking for it'” that every girl gets when she leaves college and goes out on her own.
+It’s part of my Swedish/Swiss, shy-and-look-down heritage, compounded by 18 years of ‘don’t talk, look or address’ strangers, followed by the early twenties bra-burning mantra of “‘if you smile at them, you are ‘asking for it'” that every girl gets when she leaves college and goes out on her own.
 With that background, of course I’m going to be all screwed up when it comes to the do’s and don’ts of smiling at strangers.
 Suffice it to say that graceful and me is an oxymoron.

 I’ll give you the other side of this sharp-edged sword of facial expressions.
 The spouse.
-Ever been with your boy/girlfriend, spouse etc when someone of the opposite sex gives a full-on smile.
+Ever been with your boy/girlfriend, spouse etc when someone of the opposite sex gives a full-on smile?
 What does that mean…exactly…and how do you handle it with grace and security?
 I’ve known many a person of both genders to flip out when a stranger bestows a complimentary smile (or really, any type of smile) in their presence.

 The flipside of receiving a smile is giving one.
 An interesting topic all on it’s own.
 When I ceased being ‘small’ (as in, emotionally), I was able to give of myself without insecurity or paranoia about an act that uses more muscles than any other in the body.
 (As an aside, did you know, smiling also increases the release of endorphins and reduces stress and is reputed to help one live a longer life of better quality than non-smilers?)

-It was rather funny in a sick kind of a way.
-But then again, I’ve noticed something else.
-Those smile-affronted are either newly married (as I was, and as they were), and well as young (see previous).
+It was rather funny in a twisted kind of a way.
+But then again, I’ve noticed something else: those smile-affronted are either newly married (as I was), and well as young (see previous).
 An hour later, I had the opportunity to actually talk to the couple.
-I walked right up, ignored the startled, stalker-looks they had and started chatting.
+I walked right up, ignored the startled, stalker-looks they gave me and started chatting.
 I soon found out they were a) married <1 year, b) expecting a child and c) living in her grandmother’s home.
-No wonder they were a little shy to outsiders and wierded out about my smile.
+No wonder they were a little shy to outsiders and creeped out by my smile.
 By the end of the conversation, they were as lively as my own relatives, chatting up about the personal aspects of their life normally reserved for family reunions.

 Another group that seriously benefits from a smile are women and old people.
 Women adore smiles from other women.
 Why?
 Because so few women actually smile at other women!
-It’s a latent insecure, threatened type of attitude.
+It’s a latent insecure-threatened type of attitude.
 A smile to another woman means you are looking beyond yourself to that individual.
-I’ve found a beautifual woman with a scowl on her face will completely defy my expectations when I smile and follow it up with a compliment (great shoes), to which the woman will show complete shock then be profusely grateful, as though I’ve made her day.
+I’ve found a beautiful woman with a scowl on her face will completely defy my expectations when I smile and follow it up with a compliment (great shoes), to which the woman will show complete shock then be profusely grateful, as though I’ve made her day.
 It takes such little effort to lift the spirits of another person.
 And lets face it.
 You never know what another is going through–death, divorce, home foreclosure, unruly child, unemployment.
 It’s the littlest thing that takes no effort and can make all the difference in the world.

-So tomorrow is Monday.
+So tomorrow is Saturday.
 Greet the day, and complete strangers, with a smile.